johnmmcgee/mtasa-docker/README.md

 ### Important notes

 This image is prepared for running as non-root user.
-Use Docker's `--user` option (or equivalent) to pass the uid / gid (of the non-root user on your host-machine) to the container.
+Use podman's `--user` option (or equivalent) to pass the uid / gid (of the non-root user on your host-machine) to the container.
 Look at examples in the next section.

 ### The commands